-Other factors, such as lead impedance or use of optional features, also affect the anticipated battery longevity.
+Other factors, such as lead impedance, magnet usage, or use of optional features (e.g., AutoStim Threshold settings, AutoStim) also affect the anticipated battery longevity.
 The anticipated battery longevity decreases as lead impedance increases.
 Although 1.5 k Ω to 3 k Ω may be a typical lead impedance at implantation, the impedance may increase to 3 k Ω to 5 k Ω during the life of the implant.

-The "Battery Longevity Tables" on page 128 provide estimated generator battery lifetimes under a variety of stimulation conditions.
+The "Battery Longevity Tables" on page 167 provide estimated generator battery lifetimes under a variety of stimulation conditions.